sowmyasri-ganapavarapu/Smart-Vision-Based-Attendance-System-Using-IoT-And-ML-With-Real-Time-Notifications/README.md

 # Smart-Vision-Based-Attendance-System-Using-IoT-And-ML-With-Real-Time-Notifications
 This repository contains my Final Year B.Tech Project, **Smart Vision-Based Attendance System Using IoT and Machine Learning with Real-Time Notifications**.

 The project is designed to automate attendance using computer vision and IoT technology.
-It identifies students in real time, records attendance automatically, and sends instant notifications, reducing manual effort while improving accuracy and efficiency.
+It identifies students in real time, records attendance automatically and sends instant notifications, reducing manual effort while improving accuracy and efficiency.

 ---